 Here's what you need to understand about PS raw materials:

-If your manufacturer is using PS 20% and just calculating "100mg of ingredient," you're only delivering 20mg of actual phosphatidylserine.
+If your manufacturer uses PS 20% and just calculates "100mg of ingredient," you're only delivering 20mg of actual PS.
 The rest is carrier oil.

-Proper formulation means being crystal clear about material specifications, calculating appropriate overage to account for degradation (usually 10-20% for a 24-month shelf life), and setting expiration dates based on actual stability data instead of just picking an arbitrary date that sounds reasonable.
+Proper formulation means being crystal clear about material specifications, calculating appropriate overage (usually 10-20% for a 24-month shelf life), and setting expiration dates based on actual stability data—not an arbitrary date that sounds reasonable.

 This is where cheap PS gummies reveal themselves.
 The math simply doesn't work at low price points unless someone is cutting corners on actual PS content.